-The licence tax regime is regulated in Articles 61h-61o of Local Taxes and Fees Law (LTFL).
+The licence tax regime is regulated in Articles 61h-61o of Local Taxes and Fees Act (LTFA).

 Scope of taxation

-An annual licence tax shall be levied on any activity specified in Annex 4 to the Law:
+An annual licence tax shall be levied on any activity specified in Annex 4 to the Act:

 - Mass-catering and entertainment establishments (restaurants, cafes and patisseries, bars, etc.);